Welcome to my website dedicated to The Mk1 Golf Gti and all things Volkswagen!

 I enjoy all things Volkswagen with my daily driver being a 161 Passat estate diesel Alltrack 4 Motion.

-I am currently restoring a Mk1 Campaign edition GTI with a modified twist an 81 Irish 1.6 GTI in Black and a very early 4 speed ’79 1.6 Golf GTI.
+I am currently own a silver almost concourse example of a standard Mk1 Golf GTI Campaign edition.
+I have sold the modified 20vT and the 81 Irish 1.6 GTI in Black.
+But still hold a share in a very early 4 speed ’79 1.6 Golf GTI.

 So most people will know me for my sportline website which I started by blogging about jobs I was doing to the car.
 It grew into selling parts online and helping like minded folk.
 I sold the car at the end of the Summer ’17 to be part of a private classic car collection.
 So with the sportline gone its now time for a new adventure – www.vwgolf1.com.

-I have owned a few Volkswagen classics… a white mk1 clipper cabriolet, the sportline cabriolet, an Irish tintop 914 PZU which had an award winning fully detailed engine bay, a mk2 oak green 5 door GTI and now the mk1 golf campaign, an 81 Irish GTI & the ’79 GTI.
+I have owned a few Volkswagen classics… a white mk1 clipper cabriolet, the sportline cabriolet, an Irish tintop 914 PZU which had an award winning fully detailed engine bay, a mk2 oak green 5 door GTI, the 20vT mk1 golf campaign, an 81 Irish GTI, the silver 83 GTI campaign (pictures to follow shortly) & the ’79 GTI.

-The campaign was completed for the 2018 show season.
-I hope to work on the other cars in 2019 and I will update progress on my blog.
+The silver campaign will be ready for the 2022 show season.
+I hope to work on the other cars in 2022 and I will update progress on my blog.

 My intention with most cars is to keep everything standard (as supplied by vw) and that’s what I have done, within reason.
 I always like the subtle modifications.
 This campaign model will be built to my specification – engine is completed, just body work and interior to sort out.
 I like recaro seats, standard wheels and this car will have them!
 It will look like a campaign model with a little twist to the paintwork and go like a rocket!